Dcodeco/interviews/data-engineer-challenge.md

 # Challenge: Modeling a Graph Network

+## Introduction
+We recognize that your time is valuable, and we appreciate you investing that time with us.
+With that in mind, we've designed this exercise to be done in your spare time and it is untimed.
+Work on the project when you can and return it to us when you are finished.

+Package your code as a tarball, zip, or a gitbundle and send it to us when you have finished.

+## Objective
-## Objective: To design and implement a graph network using an object-oriented programming language of your choice (e.g. Java, Python, C++, etc.).
+To design and implement a graph network using an object-oriented programming language of your choice (e.g. Java, Python, C++, etc.).

 ## Problem Statement: